errbufferoverfl/pearl-memory/README.md

 <!-- ABOUT THE PROJECT -->
 ## Built With

-Built with Python 3, on Azure Cognos Services.
+Built with Python 3, on Azure Cognos Services and Google Translate.

 <!-- PREREQUISITES -->
 # Prerequisites